Sailing in Friesland

 But here’s the good news: even though you usually can’t ice skate the ‘elfstedentocht’, you can sail it by boat.
 By sailing the elfstedentocht you will come across the eleven beautiful cities: think of cozy terraces, impressive old churches, old city walls, intimate squares and canals and interesting museums.

 The 11-city tour can be found in the map above under the Week routes in the legend (purple).
-It is a route of almost 200 kilometers and takes approximately 1.5 to two weeks.
+It is a route of almost 200 kilometers and and a result it takes approximately 1.5 to two weeks to sail it.
 You can sail the 11-city route with a few motorboats or sloops.
 Not all motorboats are suitable for the eleven city tour.

 The IJsselmeer and the Wadden Sea